Breast Reduction Sydney & Newcastle by Dr Turner

 - Short scar Vertical incision or Lollipop pattern incision

 - Inverted T Shape or Anchor pattern incision

-Recovery After Your Breast Reduction Surgery
+Recovery After Your Reduction Surgery

 Patients report minor post-operative pain, which is treated with oral medication.
 You will be given a prescription for pain management and antibiotics.
 Have someone fill the prescription, drive you home and take care of you as you recover during the first few days after your surgery.

 You can return to your normal activities at a slow and gradual pace.
 You may be back to work as soon as one week after breast reduction surgery and may begin light exercise at two weeks.
 Most activities can be resumed fully at six weeks following your procedure.